EIA-Master/Project_2021_II/README.md

 1. First of all download all the files in this repository into your local computer, in the same directory.
 2. Go to this directory via command line and write:

   :> make

-This will create and executable named
+This will create and executable named programa.exe.

-programa.exe

 3. To run the program execute programa.exe.
+  3.1.
 If you are using LINUX:

     :> ./programa.exe

+  3.2.
 If you are using Windows:

     :> .\programa.exe

    This will generate two files:

-  3.1. positions.xyz: To visualize the dynamics of the system with a molecular dynamics visualizer like VMD.
+   3.2.1. positions.xyz: To visualize the dynamics of the system with a molecular dynamics visualizer like VMD.
-  3.2.
+  3.2.2.
 Thermodynamics.dat: Contains the evolution of all the relevant magnitudes throughout the simulation.

 4. To visualize the plots you must type in your command line